sjlelait/peculiar-charm/README.md

 [Click Here](https://peculiar-charm.herokuapp.com/) to see the deployed app!

 ## Coming soon:
-- User login and authentication for use of delete and edit functions and create a new collection
+- User authorization for use of delete and edit functions and for ability to create a new collection.
-- Comments and or likes for use with login
+- Comments and or likes for use with login.
+- Image upload feature to add user's own images.